raverside/electrocore/README.md

 [React](https://reactjs.org/)

 This is the first time I used React to build something from scratch.
 I can't say I liked it as much as I expected I would but perhaps I just need to let it grow on me.
 I'm sure I misused/misunderstood some things but in my defense I expected it would be a bit easier to get a hang of since it's supposed to be a library and not a framework (which I believe is a lie).
 If I could go back in time I wouldn't go for React unless I had twice as much time available so I could make it right.
+I might refactor this later when I get a bit more comfortable in React environment.
+For now it's spaghetti.

 [Mongoose](https://mongoosejs.com/)